rionshin/HomeKitInfluxGrafana/README.md

 Configure your DNS A record to map to your IP where your machine is located, you can map it to your router IP and then portforwarding to your internal machine with Influx, etc.

-Go and get SSL certificate , it is really cheap - around 10$ per year.
+Go and get SSL certificate , it is really cheap - around 10$ per year or use LetsEncrypt -

 You can setup the SSL to your Influx instance, however as i already have NGINX installed I created proxy in NGINX that forward   port 8087 with enabled SSL to   8086 where is influx instance with no ssl.

 The config file is located in the repository named as : ` nginx-influxproxy.local `

+### I will add soon(tm) guide for easy use of Lets Encrypt

+### I add  my config for the NGINX APP Proxies
+I recently decide to move to new architecture - having my PI5 as gateway and proxy for all services I have at home - This way I will have only one device exposed to internet with 443 Open , nginx creates app proxies that servers all my services as Grafana, Influx, Portainer  - you can see my nginx config in /sites-enabled.
+* Its important to notice that Grafana proxy conf is a bit specific.
+And it is mandatory to edit your grafana.ini to have as host the hostname exposed to internet - grafana.yoursite.com

 ### Please dont forget to create port mapping on your router for all ports you are using as they need to be reachable from outside.